Wilko Johnson: Music career

-Johnson developed his own image, coupling jerky movements on stage, his so-called "duck walk", with a choppy guitar style, occasionally raising his guitar to his shoulder like a gun, and a novel dress sense: he favoured a black suit and a pudding bowl haircut.
+Johnson developed his own image, coupling jerky movements on stage, his so-called "duck walk" (inherited from Chuck Berry), with a choppy guitar style, occasionally raising his guitar to his shoulder like a gun, and a novel dress sense: he favoured a black suit and a pudding bowl haircut.
 He achieved his playing style by not using a pick but instead relying on fingerstyle.
 This enabled him to play rhythm guitar and riffs or solos at the same time creating a highly percussive guitar sound.
 It evolved from a failed attempt to copy Mick Green of Johnny Kidd & the Pirates, a guitarist whom Johnson greatly admired.
 His Bo Diddley-influenced style formed the essential driving force behind Dr. Feelgood during their initial years, including the band's first four albums, Down by the Jetty, Malpractice, Stupidity, and Sneakin' Suspicion, all released between 1975 and 1977.

 The live album, Stupidity, reached number one in the UK Albums Chart, but although Johnson played on Dr. Feelgood's first five single releases, including "Roxette" and "Back in the Night", the only single to chart during his membership of the band was "Sneakin' Suspicion".
 He left the band in April 1977, following disagreements over the tracks to be included in the Sneakin' Suspicion album.
 The remaining band members claimed that Johnson had left voluntarily.
 But Johnson subsequently insisted: "I didn't leave, they threw me out and then told the newspapers that I'd left."

 In 1977, he was a founding member of Solid Senders, with keyboardist John Potter, bassist Steve Lewins, and drummer Alan Platt.
 They signed to Virgin in 1978 and released the album, Solid Senders that year.
 The Wilko Johnson Band played at the 'Front Row Festival', a three-week event at the Hope and Anchor, Islington in late November and early December 1977, featuring many early punk rock acts.
 This resulted in the inclusion of two tracks by The Wilko Johnson Band ("Dr. Feelgood" and "Twenty Yards Behind"), on a hit double album of recordings from the festival.
 The Hope & Anchor Front Row Festival compilation album (March 1978) which reached number 28 in the UK Albums Chart.